-I'm excited to share today's recipe with you as personally for me, these delicious Swedish cardamom pistachio buns are so flavourful and unique.
+I'm excited to share today's recipe with you as personally, these delicious Swedish cardamom pistachio buns are so flavourful and unique, just as my apple cinnamon rolls are.

 And yes, you heard me right.
 Cardamom in sweet buns!